polywrap/wrap-cli/packages/templates/wasm/rust/README.md

-# Polywrap Wasm Wrapper Template in Rust
+# Polywrap Wasm Wrapper Template
+A simple starter template for a Rust Wasm wrapper.
 For more information on how this project works, and a step by step on how to extend its behavior, see the documentation [here](https://docs.polywrap.io/).

 # How To Run